Learn what goes into a successful internship/job search strategy for students and professionals.

 Broaden your knowledge of potential employers.
 Sometimes, people can get too locked in to only searching online internship/job postings.
 While helpful, this isn't the only way to find opportunities.
 Think beyond job listings and find companies where you could work by using industry directories, databases, and magazines.
 There is a wealth of resources out there to explore all kinds of art and design industries.
 In fact, we've created a curated list of resources for each major to help!

-Also, don't forget that RISD ArtWorks has an employer database with over 8,000 organizations interested in hiring from RISD.
-This searchable database has huge value in finding employers that fit your interets and your geographic preferences.
+Also, don't forget that RISD ArtWorks has an employer database with over 10,000 organizations interested in hiring from RISD.
+This searchable database has huge value in finding employers that fit your interests and your geographic preferences.
 Find employers that align with your passions and skills, and consider reaching out to explore potential opportunities with them.
+In ArtWorks, simply click on 'Employers' in the navigation to get started.

 Network To Find Work